fabfabretti/chompibara/README.md

 - **React+Typescript**: The core library for building the user interface.
 - **Supabase**: For managing the database and handling authentication.
 - **Font Awesome**: For icons throughout the app.
-- **Chart.js**: A simple yet effective library for creating smooth, interactive, and visually appealing custom charts.
+- **Recharts**: A simple yet effective library for creating smooth, interactive, and visually appealing custom charts.